zackaryO/lease_manager/README.md

 add email client that sends a missing payment notication / payment reminder with default message(s), pulls leaseholders name, email, days/weeks/months late to build the body

-I need to implement a token so I can utilize https:
+I need to implement a certificate so I can utilize https:

 I plan to put this entire package into a common virtual enviroment using Docker.